INTRODUCTORY LEVEL COURSE

 Box Pentatonic for Blues in A Major

-YouTube video version of Introductory Course
+Video of Introductory Level Course